 We did send an email and didn’t receive a reply before publishing this review.

 Given that this is quite an advanced product, you’d expect there to be some on-site literature.
 Because it is open-source though, GitHub is quite a valuable resource.
-Still, newbies beware; you will have trouble looking for answers if run into problems
+Still, newbies beware; you will have trouble looking for answers if you run into problems.

 Cryptostorm VPN as a Business